 (Posted November 2023)

-It is important to understand the prevalence of numerical analysis on the CFE.
+It is important to understand the prevalence of numerical analysis on the CPA Common Final Examination (CFE).
 In fact, based on history so far, all but one CFE Day 3 case has included quantitative analysis!

 This means you need to embrace calculations and understand their purpose.
 You also need to be able to adapt to those daily differences.